marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the six parameters

-`400` error: "User ID does not exist"
+`400` error: "Username does not exist"
-- Occurs when the given seller ID does not exist
+- Occurs when the given seller username does not exist

 ## Create New Transaction